edbrad/vm-bl-status/README.md

 ```
 $ sudo apt-get install webmin
 ```
-Disable the SSL (encrypted) connection by editing the Webmin's Web Server (Miniserv) settings
+Given the low security nature of this application, disable the SSL (encrypted) connection by editing the Webmin's Web Server (Miniserv) settings:
 ```
 $ sudo nano /etc/webmin/miniserv.conf
 ```
 Change the **ssl=1** setting to **ssl=0**

-Next, allow the default TCP Port [10000] through the firewall, via the ufw wrapper:
+Next, allow the default TCP Port [10000] through the firewall, via the ufw Firewall configuration tool (https://help.ubuntu.com/community/UFW):
 ```
 $ ufw allow from any to any port 10000
 ```